Your COVID-19 Questions Answered

 - Monitor your symptoms and seek medical help if they become severe

 - Keep 1.5m away from others as much as possible

-- Do not meet in groups of more than 2
+- Do not attend gatherings of more than 10 people in private residences.

 - Wash your hands regularly with soap for 20 seconds